Mebendazole in Treating Patients with Recurrent, Refractory, or Progressive Pediatric Brain Tumors

 OUTLINE: This is a dose escalation study of mebendazole.

-Patients receive mebendazole orally (PO) 3 times a day (TID) on days 1-28.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Patients receive mebendazole orally (PO) 3 times daily (TID) on days 1-28.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months.